crafttheweb/thelastpickle/_posts/2013-09-13-CQL3-to-Astyanax-Compatibility.md

     	PRIMARY KEY ((subscription_type, subscription_target_id), entitytype, entityid)
 	)

-ColumnFamily definition (a little difficult to read, but the typing is left in for completeness):
+Astyanax ColumnFamily object definition (a little difficult to read, but the typing is left in for completeness):

 	private static final ColumnFamily<SubscriptionIndexCompositeKey, SubscribingEntityCompositeColumn>
 	COMPOSITE_ROW_COLUMN